 Three reasons are usually given for this rapid growth.
 The first is the imposition of wage and price controls during World War II.
 The United States entered the war in December 1941.
 As men volunteered and were drafted into the armed forces, the domestic economy was stressed by increased demand for war material.
-Through its National War Labor Board, the Franklin Roosevelt administration set wages in each industry, beginning in 1942.
+Through its National War Labor Board, the Franklin D. Roosevelt administration set wages in each industry, beginning in 1942.
 Firms, competing for labor, attracted many women into the labor market for the first time.
-In addition, the Labor Board determined that health insurance was not to be considered a wage.
-This meant that one way firms could complete for scarce labor was to offer health insurance to their employees.
+The Labor Board determined that health insurance was not to be considered a wage.
+This decision meant firms could complete for scarce labor by offering health insurance to their employees along with wages.